11 Tips to keep your laundry smelling good for longer

-If you can’t get rid of bad odors in your laundry the best thing is to leave it soaking in a solution of white vinegar and water.
-Leave for 20 minutes and wash it again adding half cup of baking soda in the soap compartment.
+If you can’t get rid of bad odors in your laundry, the best thing is to leave it soaking in a solution of white vinegar and water.

 ✅ Awesome Smelling Hacks

-# And for great smelling hair check how to make your hair smell good all day
+- And for great-smelling hair check out how to make your hair smell good all-day

 ✅ Check these natural products to make your laundry smell nice and fresh.